 Frequent pregnancies.
 In many parts of the world, a third to half of young women become mothers before they are 20 years old.
 Without family planning, many of these women will not have time to get strong again between births.
 This puts a woman at risk for poor health and complications of pregnancy and childbirth.
 Frequent childbirth also means she is less able to control her own life, to get an education, and to learn skills to support herself.

 Complications from pregnancy and birth.
-In the last 40 years, the number of infant deaths has been greatly reduced.
+In the last few decades, the number of infant deaths has been greatly reduced.
 Yet the number of women who die from pregnancy and birth has not.
-Every minute, one woman dies from a problem related to pregnancy or childbirth.
+Every day, 830 women die from a problem related to pregnancy or childbirth.
 And for every woman who dies in childbirth, 20 more suffer from injury or infection.
 This means that over time, about a quarter of all women living in poor countries will be seriously affected by complications from pregnancy and birth.

 Every year 70,000 women die from unsafe abortions.

 Unsafe abortion.
 When a woman tries to end a pregnancy by having an unsafe abortion, she risks her life.
-But every day about 60,000 women and girls try to end their pregnancies in unsafe ways because they have no way to get a safe abortion.
+But every day about 68,500 women and girls try to end their pregnancies in unsafe ways because they have no way to get a safe abortion (Guttmacher 2017).
 Many are left unable to have children or with lasting pain, infection, and other health problems.

 Female genital cutting.
 Female genital cutting, in which part or all of a girl’s outer genitals are cut off, can cause serious health problems.
 These include pelvic and urine system infections, sexual and emotional problems, and difficulties during childbirth.
 Yet despite these problems, it continues to be widely practiced.
 Every year about 3 million girls are cut, mostly in Africa, and in some parts of the Middle East and Asia.

 General medical problems

 Men and women get many of the same diseases, but women can be affected differently.